novoalab/modPhred/docs/test.rst

 You have two options:

-* download raw Fast5 files and run modPhred with live basecalling (you'll need NVIDIA GPU with CUDA installed)
+* download raw Fast5 files and run modPhred with live basecalling (you'll need NVIDIA GPU with CUDA installed either locally or in a remote computer)

 * download pre-basecalled Fast5 and run modPhred with pre-basecalled Fast5 files (no GPU needed)